11th Airborne Division Soldiers conduct air assault during JPMRC-AK 23-02

 |Downloads:

-This work, 11th Airborne Division Soldiers conduct air assault during JPMRC-AK 23-02 [Image 2 of 2], by SrA Patrick Sullivan, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 11th Airborne Division Soldiers conduct air assault during JPMRC-AK 23-02, by Alejandro Pena, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT